roajonny/common/docs/source/architecture/register_map.rst

 Register Map
 ============

-This section enumerates the design banks and specifies the base addresses
+This section enumerates the design's banks and specifies base addresses

 .. list-table::
    :align: left